Catalpa: GC for a Low-Variance Software Stack: Data Availability

 The code in \Cref{fig:collectoverview} shows the high-level overview of the collection algorithm.
 The first step is to mark all root references, which includes conservatively scanning the stack, global variables, and registers for pointers to heap objects.
-This code uses standard conservative scanning methods.
+This code uses standard conservative scanning methods~\cite{conservativegc,chakracore}.
 The next step is to mark all reachable objects in the nursery, the \cf{markHeap} call, which starts from the root set, traversing the object graph, and marking all reachable \emph{young} objects (see \Cref{sec:implementation} for details).

 The state of (logical) memory model after these marking steps is shown in \Cref{fig:aftermarkyoung}.
-In this figure the nursery is shown with a set of marked objects that have been marked as reachable from the root set.
+In this figure the nursery is shown with a set of marked objects (shaded in black) that have been identified as reachable from the root set.
 Note that objects in the RC-old space are not marked and are never visited during the marking phase.

 The next step is to process the marked young objects.
 For each marked object there are two possibilities, the first is that the object is referenced by a conservative root location, and the second is that the object is referenced only by other young objects.
 In the first case we cannot relocate the object, as the root location is conservative and cannot be updated.
 Thus, these objects are converted in place to a reference counted representation, shown as now black in \Cref{fig:aftermarkprocess}.
 In the second case we can evacuate the object values to a compacting page, performing pointer forwarding as necessary, and converting them to reference counted representations (the objects in the dashed box).
 As each object is promoted to the RC-old space all fields are (precisely) scanned and reference counts for children are incremented (shown with black plus in \Cref{fig:aftermarkprocess}).